Federal Highway Administration (FHWA), DOT.

 FOR FURTHER INFORMATION CONTACT:

-This notice applies to all Federal agency decisions on the project as of the issuance date of this notice and all laws under which such actions were taken, including but not limited to:
+This notice applies to all Federal agency decisions related to the Re-Evaluation as of the issuance date of this notice and all laws under which such actions were taken, including but not limited to:

 BILLING CODE 4910-RY-P